debricked/cli/README.md

   <img src="/assets/cli.png" alt="CLI Screenshot">
   <br />
 </p>

-## Beta software ⚠️
-This product is not in a stable phase.
-Breaking changes can occur at any time.

 ## Installation
 Check out the [releases](https://github.com/debricked/cli/releases/latest) page.
 Choose the asset that is applicable for your system.